sc19aas/3D-object-detection/README.md

 # 3D-object-detection
-1. I have used preprocessed data from https://drive.google.com/file/d/1P_uFQcvVFf10TLxjIaFMfjto8ZHON-N2/view?usp=sharing which contains preprocessed training and validation data
+1. I have used preprocessed data from https://drive.google.com/file/d/1P_uFQcvVFf10TLxjIaFMfjto8ZHON-N2/view?usp=sharing which contains preprocessed training and validation data.

 2. This is put to training using train.py